 If you are interested in ELBA’s Education Programmes, contact:

-Career Capital, our higher education programme, supports undergraduates by providing them with opportunities to hone their employability skills as they prepare for the world of work.
-Our dedicated project managers work alongside our university stakeholders to provide a programme that consists of ‘insight clubs’ where students can explore career options in a range of areas from banking to PR; giving practical support on applications; providing Mock Interviews and Mock assessment centres together with professional input and our ‘CV surgery’.
+Our Higher Education programme, supports undergraduates by providing them with opportunities to hone their employability skills as they prepare for the world of work.
+Our dedicated project managers work alongside our university stakeholders to provide a programme that consists of ‘insight clubs’ where students can explore career options in a range of areas from banking to PR; giving practical support on applications; providing Mock Interviews together with professional input and our ‘CV and LinkedIn surgeries’.
 We understand how hard the graduate employment field can be and welcome contact from universities on how we can support them in improving outcomes.

 Mentoring Works has been operating for 20 years and in that time we have matched over 4,000 students with business mentors.
 This highly valuable programme reflects national good practice and works well with young people from our partner schools, self-referring and meeting their mentors once a fortnight, over a nine month period, at their place of work.
 The Mentoring Works team recruit and train mentors from our corporate partners/businesses, providing on-going support over the length of the programme, with resources and regular contact.
 Our end of programme celebration events bring the ELBA team, mentors and students together to celebrate their success.
 Mentoring Works has been accredited with the Approved Provider Standard (APS) by the Mentoring & Befriending Foundation (MBF).
 The APS is the national quality standard designed specifically for all types of mentoring and befriending projects.